-I was in the second bedroom, putting away laundry when I heard a huge sound hitting the house.
+I was in the second bedroom, putting away laundry when I heard a vast sound hitting the house.
 Tom was taking a shower and didn’t hear a thing.
-I ran outside to see what was going on to find Big Daddy, happily munching on the moist, lush green leaves on the downed tree.
-I wish we would have seen this happen.
+I ran outside to see what was going on to find Big Daddy happily munching on the moist, lush green leaves on the downed tree.
+I wish we had seen this happen.

-But, we managed to take a few photos of the end result which don’t do the event justice.
-Since that transpired a number of other kudus and bushbucks have stopped by to partake of Big Daddy’s rambunctious event.
-We have no doubt that over the next week or two while the leaves are still green, he and others will stop by to partake.
+But, we managed to take a few photos of the result, which doesn’t do the event justice.
+Since that transpired, several other kudus and bushbucks have stopped by to partake of Big Daddy’s rambunctious event.
+We doubt that he and others will stop by to participate over the next week or two while the leaves are still green.

 It doesn’t appear that there was any damage to the house when the tree was felled by Big Daddy.
 Thank goodness for that.
 Few of the low-lying trees in the bush are sizable enough to cause damage if they are brought down by wildlife.
 We’ve seen such an event by elephants in Kruger National Park but never here in Marloth Park.
+When Tom came out to see what had happened during his shower, he too was in awe of the strength of this substantial wild animal.
 It was rather exciting.
-When Tom came out to see what had happened during his shower, he too was in awe of the strength of this huge wild animal.

 On another note, one of our dear long time readers wrote a comment on yesterday’s post as follows:

-“I just have to ask, with all of the animals visiting, how do you handle their poo and pee?
+“I have to ask, with all of the animals visiting, how do you handle their poo and pee?
+Thanks for writing, Jan!
 I keep busy cleaning with our two teacup dogs and can’t imagine the odor and waste from the many large animals that visit you.”
-Thanks for writing, Jan!